--stype PureDisk Use PureDisk for a Media Server Deduplication Pool.
+-storage_server host_name The name of the target storage server. -stype PureDisk Use PureDisk for a Media Server Deduplication Pool,

 Save the output to a file so that you can compare the current topology with the previous topology to determine what has changed.